Frequently asked questions

 If none of the available times suit, please contact us through the form on the ‘Contacts’ page for available times.

-Yes, many private health insurers cover nutrition services.
+• Yes, in Australia many private health insurers cover nutrition services.
 Check with your health fund if they cover a nutritionist.

-Currently, there are no rebates for naturopathy appointments.
+Currently, there are no rebates for naturopathy appointments in Australia.
 However, the federal government recently recommended that these should be reinstated, so it is worth checking with your health insurer over the coming months whether they have done so.